shorebirdtech/docs/docs/guides/code_push_release.md

 ### Create a Shorebird patch

-Finally, push the patch with `shorebird patch`.
+Finally, push the patch with `shorebird patch android`.
 You should see output similar to the following:

 ```
 bryanoltman@boltman ~/Shorebird/time_shift (main)
-⑆ shorebird patch
+⑆ shorebird patch android
 ✓ Building patch (17.2s)
 ✓ Fetching apps (0.7s)
 ✓ Detecting release version (0.2s)